-Jennifer’s career is being built on her prowess of singing a wide range of musical styles, from Musical Theater & The American Songbook to Light & English Opera and Oratorio.
-In November 2017 Jennifer produced and performed in “Chrysalis....Emerging” a concert of Musical Theatre and Opera in Pittsburgh, PA to positive reviews.
+Jennifer’s career is being built on her prowess of singing a wide range of musical styles, from Musical Theater to Operetta, Opera and Oratorio.

-Blessed with a lithe Lyric Soprano and a gift for moving the heart she has crafted a considerable repertoire of Musical Theater jewels like, “Dividing Day” (The Light In The Piazza); “Children Of The Wind” & “Blame It On The Summer Night” (Rags); “Never” (On The Twentieth Century); “How Could I Ever Know” (The Secret Garden); “Send In The Clowns” (A Little Night Music); “Hello Young Lovers” (King And I), “There's Music In You” (Cinderella); and more.
+Blessed with a lithe Lyric Soprano and a gift for moving the heart she has crafted a considerable repertoire of Musical Theater jewels like, “Dividing Day” (The Light In The Piazza); “Children Of The Wind” & “Blame It On The Summer Night” (Rags); “Never” (On The Twentieth Century); “How Could I Ever Know” (The Secret Garden); “Send In The Clowns” (A Little Night Music); “One More Kiss" (Follies); and more.

-On the Classical side, she's captivating in Orff's Carmina Burana, and Light Opera’s “The Merry Widow” and “The Enchantress”.
-Her English Opera offerings include “I Want Magic” and “Sea Air” (A Streetcar Named Desire), “Embroidery Aria” (Peter Grimes), and “Ain’t It A Pretty Night” (Susannah) Oratorio Highlights include Handel’s Messiah, Beethoven Mass in C, Mozart Exultant Jubilate, Faure Requiem, Brahms Requiem, Poulenc Gloria and an April 2018 performance of Bob Chilcott’s St John Passion.
+On the Classical side, she's captivating in Orff's Carmina Burana, singing it often and delighted to have been part of 3 fully staged Ballet versions with Pittsburgh Ballet Theater.
+Operetta offerings include “The Merry Widow” "Die Fledermaus" and “The Enchantress”.
+Her Opera offerings include “I Want Magic” and “Sea Air” (A Streetcar Named Desire), “Embroidery Aria” (Peter Grimes), and “Ain’t It A Pretty Night” (Susannah) and she's delighted to be moving into roles like the Countess Almaviva in Le Nozze di Figaro, Musetta in La Boheme and Magda in La Rondine.
+Oratorio Highlights include The Brahms Requiem, Mendelssohn's Elijah, Rossini's Stabat Mater, Handel’s Messiah, The Beethoven Mass in C, Mozart's Exultante Jubilate, and Poulenc's Gloria among others.

 "The best compliment I can get is when I hear from a patron that my performance helped them forget their troubles and lighten their hearts.
 That's what it's all about”